Edward Aveling: Legacy

 Aveling was disliked by many of his contemporaries for his alleged tendency to borrow money from everyone.
 Also Eleanor was prone to criticism, George Standring's pet name for Eleanor was "Lady Macbeth Aveling".
 In his monumental work on William Morris, E. P. Thompson, warned about the dangers of any retrospective interpretation of Aveling's biography, G. B. Shaw had also commented on Aveling's "homeric" style of borrowing: "However, the tragedy of 1898 (when the marriage ended in Eleanor's suicide) should not be read back into the events of the 1880s.
 Until 1887 Morris valued the Avelings as among the best comrades in the leadership of the League.
 Month by month Eleanor contributed her record of the International movement to Commonweal, her own contacts and those of Engels being drawn upon to the full.
 Aveling shared the editorship of the paper with Morris for the first year, and Morris admired his command of Scientific Socialism, both as a lecturer and writer."
 This warning about 'reading back' is equally the case for the 1870s.
 If he had repeated many of Kapp's interpretations of Aveling from the first volume which introduced his character (much of which Kapp had taken from A. H. Nethercot's work on Annie Besant), his later review of her second volume of Eleanor's biography, illustrated a much greater criticism and scepticism towards her biographical style.

 Leon Trotsky writing from Oslo in October 1935 on "Engels' Letters to Kautsky", often mentions Aveling.
 In the context of Kautsky's criticism of Engels as a "poor judge of men" and that he supported him in politics.
 "Engels had particular affection for Eleanor, Marx' youngest daughter.
 Aveling became her friend; he was a married man who had broken with his first family.
 This circumstance engendered around the "illegal" couple the stifling atmosphere of genuinely British hypocrisy.
 Is it greatly to be marvelled at that Engels came to the strong defense of Eleanor and her friend, even irrespective of his moral qualities?
 Eleanor fought for her love for Aveling so long as she had any strength left.
 Engels was not blind but he considered that the question of Aveling's personality concerned Eleanor, first and foremost.
 On his part he assumed only the duty to defend her against hypocrisy and evil gossip.
 'Hands off!' he stubbornly told the pious hypocrites.
 In the end, unable to bear up under the blows of personal life, Eleanor committed suicide."
-Trotsky made comparisons of the Avelings' marital personal life with Kautsky's own divorce and the fact that Engels had taken the side of Luise Kautsky.
+Trotsky made comparisons of the Avelings' marital personal life with Kautsky's own divorce and the fact that Engels had taken the side of Louise Strasser.